aumi364/Ant_Design_Like_Reusable_Material_table/README.md

-# Ant design inspired reusbale Material Table
+# Ant design inspired reusabale Material Table

 Created a reusable **Table** component inspired from ant design which is fully **Customizable** and accepts all **Props** from material ui **Table**